edwardisgoo/DecisionMaker/README.md

 ## How It Works

 1. **Create or join a room** — One person creates a room and shares the 6-character code with their group.
-2. **Everyone proposes** — Each participant submits one option (e.g. "Thai food", "That new Italian place").
+2. **Everyone proposes** — Each participant submits one option.
 3. **Everyone votes** — Participants swipe through proposals and vote for their favorites.
 The number of votes per person scales with group size.
 4. **Results** — The top proposal wins.
 If there's a tie, the group votes again on just the tied options — or picks randomly.
+5. **Objection** — Unimplemented, but essentially gives the members a chance to object to the final decision.
 ---

 ## Features

 - Real-time multiplayer via Firebase Firestore
 - Anonymous auth — no sign-up required
-- Phase-based flow: Lobby → Proposals → Voting → Results
+- Phase-based flow: Lobby → Proposals → Voting → Results → Objection
 - Tie-breaking: revote on tied options, or animated random selection
 - Scales vote quota by group size (1–4 votes per person)
-- Cross-platform: iOS, Android, Web, Windows, Linux, macOS

 ---